Autism and Asperger’s (High Functioning Autism)

 Adult ASD at a glance

 In adults, people with high-functioning autism are often seen as stubborn, rigid, quick-tempered, lacking in empathy, and sometimes even slightly “weird.”
 They tend to experience on-going difficulties in understanding other people’s perspectives, experiences, thoughts, and feelings.
-Interpersonal difficulties are especially pronounced in close relationships, such as with family members and spouses.They often misunderstand social cues and non-literal speech from others, which can lead to arguments.
-Because they also struggle with understanding and communicating their own thoughts and feelings, and tend to rely on rigid and limited coping strategies to deal with difficult emotions, they can experience a lot of frustration, confusion, rejection, and distance in the area of interpersonal relationships.
+Interpersonal difficulties are especially pronounced in close relationships, such as with family members and spouses.
+They often misunderstand social cues and non-literal speech from others, which can lead to arguments.
+Because they also struggle with understanding and communicating their own thoughts and feelings, and tend to rely on rigid and limited coping strategies to deal with difficult emotions, they can experience a lot of frustration, confusion, rejection, and judgment in the area of interpersonal relationships.
 A common example is they will repeatedly ask for the same thing over and over again, ignoring their communication partner’s response.
-This frustrates the other person and results in conflicts and distance.
-As a result, adults with high-functioning autism often feel socially isolated.
+Or, if they don’t get what they want, their mind will fill the explanatory gap with a rigid assumption (e.g., “the other person disrespects me”), without the flexibility to entertain other possibilities (e.g., “he didn’t understand what I was asking”).
+This frustrates both parties and results in conflicts and alienation.
+As a result, adults with high-functioning autism could live in fear of judgment, rejection, and isolation, which leads to depression and anxiety.

 How is autism treated?